mcci-catena/get-influxdb-data/README.md

       $
       ```

-     Don't forget to record the password for the api key.
+     Don't forget to record the password for the API key.

 3. The name of your database on the influxdb server.